Housing for Academic Year 2020–21 and COVID-19 Response

 After the self-sequester period ends, you are able to engage with students in your household groupings in the following ways while still abiding to the pandemic mitigating measures noted above (such as wearing face coverings and physical distancing):

 Note: if you reside in a mini suite and do not currently share a bathroom with other students, or if you reside in an apartment by yourself, Res Life staff will reach out to you individually to discuss how to engage in a larger household group.

 Residential Programs and Engagement

-During and after the self-sequestering time period, students living in the residence halls will be supported by Res Life staff members.
+Students living in the residence halls are supported by Res Life staff members.
 Res Life staff members organize two community meetings a semester with students (at the beginning and at the end, both planned to be virtual this semester).
-They will also be organizing virtual programming throughout the fall semester.
+They also organize virtual programming throughout the year.
 Students can stay up to date on program offerings through the Res Life newsletter or Instagram.